-- 1. The commission is a body politic and an instrumentality of the member states. - 2.
-Venue is proper and judicial proceedings by or against the commission shall be brought solely and exclusively in a court of competent jurisdiction where the principal office of the commission is located.
-The commission may waive venue and jurisdictional defenses to the extent it adopts or consents to participate in alternative dispute resolution proceedings. - 3.
-Nothing in the EMS Personnel Licensure Interstate Compact shall be construed to be a waiver of sovereign immunity. - B. Membership, Voting, and Meetings - 1.
-Each member state shall have and be limited to one delegate.
-The responsible official of the state EMS authority or his or her designee shall be the delegate to this compact for each member state.
+- (1) Each member state shall have and be limited to one delegate.
+The responsible official of the state EMS authority or such official's designee shall be the delegate to this compact for each member state.
 Any delegate may be removed or suspended from office as provided by the law of the state from which the delegate is appointed.
 Any vacancy occurring in the commission shall be filled in accordance with the laws of the member state in which the vacancy exists.
-In the event that more than one board, office, or other agency with the legislative mandate to license EMS personnel at and above the level of EMT exists, the Governor of the member state will determine which entity will be responsible for assigning the delegate. - 2.
-Each delegate shall be entitled to one vote with regard to the promulgation of rules and creation of bylaws and shall otherwise have an opportunity to participate in the business and affairs of the commission.
+In the event that more than one board, office or other agency with the legislative mandate to license EMS personnel at and above the level of EMT exists, the governor of the state will determine which entity will be responsible for assigning the delegate. - (2) Each delegate shall be entitled to one vote with regard to the promulgation of rules and creation of bylaws and shall otherwise have an opportunity to participate in the business and affairs of the commission.
 A delegate shall vote in person or by such other means as provided in the bylaws.
-The bylaws may provide for delegates' participation in meetings by telephone or other means of communication. - 3.
-The commission shall meet at least once during each calendar year.
-Additional meetings shall be held as set forth in the bylaws. - 4.
-All meetings shall be open to the public, and public notice of meetings shall be given in the same manner as required under the rulemaking provisions in Article 12 of this compact. - 5.
-The commission may convene in a closed, nonpublic meeting if the commission must discuss: - a.
-Noncompliance of a member state with its obligations under this compact; - b.
-The employment, compensation, discipline, or other personnel matters, practices, or procedures related to specific employees or other matters related to the commission's internal personnel practices and procedures; - c.
-Current, threatened, or reasonably anticipated litigation; - d.
-Negotiation of contracts for the purchase or sale of goods, services, or real estate; - e.
-Accusing any person of a crime or formally censuring any person; - f.
-Disclosure of trade secrets or commercial or financial information that is privileged or confidential; - g.
-Disclosure of information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy; - h.
-Disclosure of investigatory records compiled for law enforcement purposes; - i.
-Disclosure of information related to any investigatory reports prepared by or on behalf of or for use of the commission or other committee charged with responsibility of investigation or determination of compliance issues pursuant to the compact; or - j.
-Matters specifically exempted from disclosure by federal or member state statute. - 6.
-If a meeting, or portion of a meeting, is closed pursuant to this Article, the commission's legal counsel or designee shall certify that the meeting may be closed and shall reference each relevant exempting provision.
-The commission shall keep minutes that fully and clearly describe all matters discussed in a meeting and shall provide a full and accurate summary of actions taken, and the reasons for the actions, including a description of the views expressed.
+The bylaws may provide for delegates' participation in meetings by telephone or other means of communication. - (3) The commission shall meet at least once during each calendar year.
+Additional meetings shall be held as set forth in the bylaws. - (4) All meetings shall be open to the public, and public notice of meetings shall be given in the same manner as required under the rule-making provisions in article 12. - (5) The commission may convene in a closed, non-public meeting if the commission must discuss: - (A) Non-compliance of a member state with its obligations under the compact; - (B) the employment, compensation, discipline or other personnel matters, practices or procedures related to specific employees or other matters related to the commission's internal personnel practices and procedures; - (C) current, threatened or reasonably anticipated litigation; - (D) negotiation of contracts for the purchase or sale of goods, services or real estate; - (E) accusing any person of a crime or formally censuring any person; - (F) disclosure of trade secrets or commercial or financial information that is privileged or confidential; - (G) disclosure of information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy; - (H) disclosure of investigatory records compiled for law enforcement purposes; - (\bar{I}) disclosure of information related to any investigatory reports prepared by or on behalf of or for use of the commission or other committee charged with responsibility of investigation or determination of compliance issues pursuant to the compact; or - (J) matters specifically exempted from disclosure by federal or member state statute. - (6) If a meeting, or portion of a meeting, is closed pursuant to this provision, the commission's legal counsel or designee shall certify that the meeting may be closed and shall reference each relevant exempting provision.
+The commission shall keep minutes that fully and clearly describe all matters discussed in a meeting and shall provide a full and accurate summary of actions taken, and the reasons therefore, including a description of the views expressed.
 All documents considered in connection with an action shall be identified in such minutes.
 All minutes and documents of a closed meeting shall remain under seal, subject to release by a majority vote of the commission or order of a court of competent jurisdiction.